awsdocs/aws-elemental-mediapackage-user-guide/doc_source/setting-up-create-trust-rel-policy-cdn.md

 # Secrets Manager access for CDN authorization<a name="setting-up-create-trust-rel-policy-cdn"></a>

 If you use content delivery network \(CDN\) authorization headers to restrict access to your endpoints in MediaPackage, you need a policy that allows you to do these things in Secrets Manager:
-+ `GetSecretValue`: MediaPackage can retrieve the encrypted authorization code from a version of the secret\.
++ `GetSecretValue` \- MediaPackage can retrieve the encrypted authorization code from a version of the secret\.
-+ `DescribeSecret`: MediaPackage can retrieve the details of the secret, excluding encrypted fields\.
++ `DescribeSecret` \- MediaPackage can retrieve the details of the secret, excluding encrypted fields\.
-+ `ListSecrets`: MediaPackage can retrieve a list of secrets in the AWS account\.
++ `ListSecrets` \- MediaPackage can retrieve a list of secrets in the AWS account\.
 + `ListSecretVersionIds`: MediaPackage can retrieve all of the versions that are attached to the specified secret\.

 **Note**